Damian Ball

 Ball was the captain at Halifax from 2006.
 He usually played at loose forward, but could also operate at second row.
 He signed for Halifax after a six-month sabbatical from the game.
 His previous clubs were Dewsbury Rams, Hull Kingston Rovers, Rochdale Hornets and York City Knights.

-As well as his part-time involvement in Halifax, he has also held teaching posts at the North Halifax Grammar School, Halifax and The Brooksbank School, Elland, West Yorkshire, England.
+As well as his part-time involvement in Halifax, he had also held teaching posts at the North Halifax Grammar School, Halifax and The Brooksbank School, Elland, West Yorkshire, England.

 Damian was also named 2008 assistant coach under new boss Matt Calland.